Email

 Inquires

-He holds a PhD in Philosophy, Art, and Critical Thought from the European Graduate School and an MFA in Media Art from UCLA.
+They hold a PhD in Philosophy, Art, and Critical Thought from the European Graduate School and an MFA in Media Art from UCLA.
+Their work has been shown internationally at the Architecture + Design Museum Los Angeles, the Museum of Architecture and Design Ljubljana, and the Rietveld Academie Amsterdam.

 Curriculum Vitae